Contents:

 Composition

-When your dissertation proposal is ready, the student should submit it to all members of the reading committee and obtain the approval signatures from the advisor(s), readers, and the department chair on a single copy of the cover page.
-Then the proposal is submitted electronically to all members of the Composition Department faculty for approval by the full Composition Department.
+When the dissertation proposal is ready, the student should submit it to all members of the reading committee and obtain the approval signatures from the advisor(s), readers, and the department chair on a single copy of the cover page.
+The proposal is then submitted electronically to all members of the Composition Department faculty for approval by the full Composition Department.
 After approval by the Composition faculty, the composition dissertation advisor will forward a copy of your proposal to the Office of Graduate Studies.

 Music Education

-The PhD proposal is a substantive paper that includes: (1) abstract, (2) introduction, (3) review of relevant literature, and (4) detailed method(s) and procedures for data collection and analysis.
+The PhD proposal is a substantive paper that includes: (1) introduction, (2) review of relevant literature, and (3) detailed method(s) and procedures for data collection and analysis.
 The advisory committee must read and approve the proposal before data collection can commence.
 Signatures of the advisory committee and the department chair on the title page indicate approval of the project.
 The department chair will also send a letter to the student indicating that the dissertation proposal has been approved.
 A copy of the letter, signed title page, and dissertation proposal must be submitted to the Eastman Office of Graduate Studies.

 Musicology

-When the proposal is completed, the student submits it to the special field exam committee, normally consisting of three or four faculty members (two or three from the musicology department, including the proposed advisor, and one from another department).
+When the proposal is completed, the student submits it to the special field exam committee, consisting of three or four faculty members (two or three from the Musicology department, including the proposed advisor, and one from another department).

 The proposal then forms one of the topics of inquiry at the special field exam.
 Subsequent to the exam, the proposal may be returned to the student for revisions.
 The special field exam committee then reports its findings to the entire department at a department meeting.
 After the proposal is approved by the special field exam committee, the department chair designates one faculty member (usually the unofficial advisor) as prospective advisor of the dissertation.